cruxppc/cruxppc-ng-3.5/desktops.md

 # Desktops

-Like mainline crux, the crux-ppc install CD does not provide a desktop.
-THe x-server is provided but not a desktop.

-The user selects a desktop and adds it themselves.
+CRUX does not normally provide a desktop.
+The CRUX user selects a desktop and adds it themselves.

 A google search will find a number of repositories that support building a desktop for crux.
 Some of them work, some don't.

 ## LXDE

-A repository for adding a simple LXDE desktop can be found under 'experimental'.
+A repository for adding a simple LXDE desktop is included under ports.
 LXDE is a lightweight desktop and works well if all you need is something simple.
 An error message of "Could not connect.." initially pops up during startup but it seems benign and also occurs on x86 CRUX so is something to fix but not crucial.

+If you want lxde, modify prt-get.conf to enable it.
+The install CD may also provide pre-built lxde ports.
+(See the handbook).

 ## XFCE